Links referenced in video:

 For the most accurate results, we recommend utilizing our SERP link for manual SERP verification.

-If you must verify SERPs outside of our platform, make sure that you're using a method that will prevent the Google algorithm from using your personal browsing history as a ranking factor, and that will emulate results from the same physical geographic location that you've configured in your rankings dashboard.
+If you must verify SERPs outside of our platform, make sure that you're using a method that will prevent Google from using your personal browsing history, location, and other information as ranking factors.

-Signing out of your Google account and/or using Google Incognito mode are NOT accurate rank tracking methods.
-Incognito mode in particular was NEVER designed to be used as a rank tracking utility, and stopped being remotely useful for rank tracking purposes around 2014.
+Signing out of your Google account and/or using Google Incognito mode are not accurate rank tracking methods.
+Incognito mode in particular was never designed to be used as a rank tracking utility (it does not hide who you are from websites like Google).

 Is SERP volatility high today?
-Either for Google as a whole, or for your particular keywords?
+Either for Google as a whole or for your particular keyword(s) or website?

-You can check to see whether Internet-wide Google SERPs are more volatile than usual (normally indicating that an algorithm update is being rolled out) via the Mozcast utility.
+You can check to see whether Internet-wide Google SERPs are more volatile than usual (normally indicating that algorithm updates are being rolled out) via the Mozcast utility.

-If you've just begun SEO work, or have been engaged in a high intensity SEO campaign, that can cause localized SERP volatility for your specific keywords.
+If you've just begun SEO work, or have been engaged in a high-intensity SEO campaign, this can also cause localized SERP volatility for your specific keywords.

-Volatility in either of these cases normally settles out after a few days.
+Volatility in either of these cases normally settles within a week.

-Certain niches that are extremely competitive tend to be perpetually volatile, making it difficult to impossible for us to provide accurate results on a 24 hour ranking refresh cycle.
+Certain niches that are extremely competitive tend to be perpetually volatile, making it difficult to interpret short-term changes.
 These niches include the legal industry, plastic surgery, gambling, and others.
+In these cases, and often with most other rank tracking situations, we recommend looking at medium and longer-term trends rather than making decisions based on short-term data.

 What if you've checked all of these factors, and your SERPs still don't look right?

 Feel free to reach out to our support team from within your AgencyAnalytics account.
-Be prepared to provide us with examples of campaigns and keywords where you're seeing the issue, and to explain in detail the exact methods that you're utilizing to verify the rankings outside of our system.
+Always provide us with examples of the campaign(s) and keyword(s) where you're seeing the issue, and please explain in detail the exact methods that you're utilizing to verify the rankings outside of our system.